Radiologic Technology (A.A.S.)

 Graduates may also choose to gain additional education in other areas of medical imaging to become multi-skilled practitioners.
 The Salem Campus also offers a Bachelor of Radiologic and Imaging Sciences Technology (BRIT) degree that offers concentrations in Computed Tomography (CT), Diagnostic Medical Sonography (DMS), Magnetic Resonance Imaging (MRI) and Radiation Therapy (RTH).

-- You are looking for a field that is rewarding, challenging, full of opportunities, and well-paying.
+You are looking for a rewarding career that is technology-based, challenging, and offers advancement opportunities.

 This Program Will Teach You To

 - Utilize critical thinking and problem-solving skills effectively in the practice of radiologic technology.

 - Communicate effectively in oral and written form with patients families and members of the health care team.

 - Perform radiographic procedures successfully and consistent with entry-level requirements of a registered radiologic technologist.